mandeepsingh7/image-caption-generation/README.md

 ## Conclusion

-This project demonstrates the process of image caption generation using a combination of CNN (EfficientNetV2M) for image encoding and LSTM for caption generation.
+This project demonstrates the process of image caption generation using a combination of EfficientNetV2M for image encoding and LSTM for caption generation.
 The generated captions improve as the training progresses, highlighting the effectiveness of the Encoder-Decoder architecture for this task.